manavmalhotra123/Threading-Python/README.md

 contains the code which is demonstrating the race condition as the copy of updating variable is not made which means they need to share the same variable

+3.LockSync.py
+contains the code for locking mechanism for handling the synchronization